-To ease the explanation of protocols for installation, a serious game building on intrinsic scenarios will be developed.
+To ease the explanation of protocols for installation, a serious game building on intrinsic scenarios is being developed.
 This allows for interaction with a low-skilled workforce and avoids the need of specialised services.
 As such, more SMEs can engage with the IMPRESS products and processes.

-The prefabricated panels for over-cladding will be installed via a combined metallic anchor and adhesive system.
-Very High Bond (VHB) double-sided tape acrylic adhesives will be developed to join substrates of different materials.
+The prefabricated panels for over-cladding are installed via a combined metallic anchor and adhesive system.
+Very High Bond (VHB) double-sided tape acrylic adhesives were developed to join substrates of different materials.

-Load split between anchor solutions will be designed to attain the most environmentally friend configuration, complying with standards.
+Load split between anchor solutions was designed to attain the most environmentally friend configuration, complying with standards.
 The main advantages of the proposed coupled approach are:

 - Fast curing, few seconds are required to place the panel, instead of hours / days typical of epoxy adhesives without temperature curing;